Major map:

 Explore your major

 Learn more about some of the required major-specific courses for this degree.
-View the course and program catalogue or meet with an academic advisor to understand all major requirements.
+View the course and program catalogue or meet with an academic advisor to understand all program requirements.

-Year 1 ENG courses
+Year 1 courses

 You choose

-• Any two 100-level English courses (6cu), to gain critical writing skills and foundational knowledge of literary forms and history
+• Any two 100-level English courses (6 cu), to gain critical writing skills and foundational knowledge of literary forms and history

 Academic tips